dfelinto/blender-manual/manual/modeling/geometry_nodes/attribute/transfer_attribute.rst

    :Index:
       Copy the attribute data from the value at the input index.
-      In this mode, the target geometry can consist of a mesh, point cloud, or curve.
+      In this mode, the source geometry can consist of a mesh, point cloud, or curve.
 The matching component type from the context will be chosen if possible, otherwise a component will be chosen in that order.